reflector88/monogame-for-vscode/README.md

 # MonoGame for VS Code

 **MonoGame for VS Code** streamlines the experience of using [MonoGame](https://github.com/MonoGame/MonoGame) in Visual Studio Code.
-It ports key features of the Visual Studio 2022 MonoGame extension to VSC, including:
+It ports key features of the Visual Studio 2022 MonoGame extension to VSC, allowing you to:

 - Automatically install MonoGame templates
 - Create new projects from the file menu or command palette
 - Open the MGCB editor with the click of a button
+- See Intellisense suggestions when loading content

 ## Requirements